 TPC Recommendation: Finance podcast hosts often underestimate how much audio quality affects guest perception, not just listener perception.
 When a guest hears their own voice played back in poor audio, they are less likely to share the episode.
 We consistently see higher guest social amplification from shows that prioritize recording quality from the start, before any post-production touches the file.

-How Do You Set Up Your Recording Environment Before Touching the Microphone?
+How Do You Set Up Your Recording Environment Before Your First Recording?

-Your recording environment is the single highest-impact variable in audio quality.
-The right room with no microphone will sound better in post-production than the wrong room with a $400 mic.
-Sort the space before you touch any equipment.
+Your recording environment is one of the highest-impact variables in audio quality.
+The right room with no microphone will often sound better after effective post-production than the wrong room with a high-quality mic.
+Seek out the optimum space before you set up any recording equipment, to ensure access to professional sound.

 Which Room Should You Use?

 Smaller rooms with soft furnishings absorb sound better than large rooms with hard surfaces.
 A home office with bookshelves, carpet, and curtains is often adequate for professional-quality recording.
-Avoid rooms with parallel hard walls and no soft materials, because these create flutter echo that post-production noise reduction cannot cleanly fix.
+Avoid rooms with parallel hard walls and no soft materials, because these can create reverb and echo that post-production noise reduction cannot cleanly fix.

 A practical test: clap once sharply and listen for the tail end of the sound.
-If you hear a flutter or slap-back, the room needs treatment before you record.
-This takes about five seconds and tells you more than any acoustic measurement app.
+If you hear an echo or slap-back, the room needs treatment before you record.
+This takes about five seconds and tells you exactly what you need to know about the acoustics of the room.

 How Do You Treat the Room Without Renovating It?